-Post-validation Actions
+Post Validation Actions

-According to Data Validation's best practices, the input validation is only the first part of the data validation guidelines.
-Therefore, Post-validation Actions should also be performed.
-The Post-validation Actions used vary with the context and are divided in three separate categories:
+According to Data Validation best practices, input validation is only the first part of the data validation guidelines.
+As such, post validation actions should also be performed.
+The post validation actions used vary with the context and are divided in three separate categories:

+• Enforcement Actions

-- Enforcement Actions Several types of Enforcement Actions exist in order to better secure our application and data. - inform the user that submitted data has failed to comply with the requirements and therefore the data should be modified in order to comply with the required conditions. - modify user submitted data on the server side without notifying the user of the changes made.
-This is most suitable in systems with interactive usage.
+Several types of Enforcement Actions exist in order to better secure our application and data.

+- 0 Inform the user that submitted data and failed to comply with the requirements.
+Therefore, the data should be modified in order to comply with the required conditions. - 0 Modify user submitted data on the server side without notifying the user of said changes.
+This is the most suitable option in systems with interactive usage.

-Note: The latter is used mostly in cosmetic changes (modifying sensitive user data can lead to problems like truncating, which result in data loss).
+Note: the latter is used mostly in cosmetic changes (modifying sensitive user data can lead to problems, such as truncating, which incur in data loss).

+Advisory Action

+Advisory Actions usually allow unchanged data to be entered, though the source actor is informed that there were issues with said data.
+This is most suitable for non-interactive systems.

+Verification Action

-- Advisory Action Advisory Actions usually allow for unchanged data to be entered, but the source actor is informed that there were issues with said data.
-This is most suitable for noninteractive systems. - Verification Action Verification Action refer to special cases in Advisory Actions.
-In these cases, the user submits the data and the source actor asks the user to verify the data and suggests changes.
+Verification Action refer to special cases in Advisory Actions.
+In these cases, the user submits the data and the source actor asks the user to verify said data and suggests changes.
 The user then accepts these changes or keeps his original input.

-A simple way to illustrate this is a billing address form, where the user enters his address and the system suggests addresses associated with the account.
+A simple way to illustrate this is through a billing address form where the user enters an address and the system suggests addresses associated with the account.
 The user then accepts one of these suggestions or ships to the address that was initially entered.